woodchuckchoi/what_i_learnt_today/concurrency/README.md

 ## Phantom Deadlock
 * Phantom Deadlock
 ```
-the resource release messages arrive late than the resource request messages for some specific resources.
+The resource release messages arrive later than the resource request messages for some specific resources.
 The deadlock detection algorithm treats the situation as a deadlock and may abort some processes to break the deadlock.
 But in actual, no deadlocks were present, the deadlock detection algorithms detected the deadlock based on outdated messages from the processes due to communication delays.
 Such a deadlock is called Phantom Deadlock.
 ```

 * Solution